DayaneCordeiro/Trabalho_Final_LDDM/README.md

 * Para zerar o tempo de dedicação no dia seguinte, a pessoa pode clicar no botão disponível ao fim da tela e o progresso reinicia. -->

 ### Application purpose
 * <div align="justify"> In times of the Covid 19 pandemic and the much talked about "new normal", many companies, schools and universities have taken over the remote regime.
 The comfort of home brings some benefits, such as convenience and not having to go through the stress of traffic to get to work.
-However, at the same time that these advantages are noted, it is also possible to notice some points that need care.</div>
+However, at the same time that these advantages are noted, it is also possible to notice some points that need care.</div><br>
 * <div align="justify"> It is known that the current generation is the one that suffers with the highest rates recorded in the history of cases of depression.
 And with social isolation it is very important to keep your mind healthy.
 With that in mind, the rest manager application was developed.
-The main idea is to include in people's daily activities scientifically proven activities that are physically and psychologically beneficial.</div>
+The main idea is to include in people's daily activities scientifically proven activities that are physically and psychologically beneficial.</div><br>
-* The first step is to calculate how much time each person has available each day.
+* <div align="justify"> The first step is to calculate how much time each person has available each day.
 For this, the pomodoro method was used.
 In this method, you work 25 minutes and rest for 5, so, for each hour of work, a person must have 10 minutes of rest so that they can maintain concentration and productivity during their journey.
-So even if the person does not register any rest time, the application calculates, based on the work time, how many minutes of rest the person should have.
+So even if the person does not register any rest time, the application calculates, based on the work time, how many minutes of rest the person should have.</div><br>
 * Having finally calculated the time, the person chooses which activities to include.
 The proposed activities are as follows:
      * Read books;
      * Do physical exercise;
      * Meditate;
      * Rest;
      * Learn something new.
+<br><br>
-* After carrying out these settings, the user will have on the main screen how much time to dedicate to each chosen activity.
+* <div align="justify"> After carrying out these settings, the user will have on the main screen how much time to dedicate to each chosen activity.
 It is worth mentioning that when the user selects the option to read books, instead of showing the time of dedication, it will appear how many pages he should read per day.
 The calculation was based on a study that proves that a person reads an average of 1 book page every 3 minutes.
-By clicking on the activity, the person can add the minutes or pages that they are fulfilling or reading and thus see the percentage of progress changing.
+By clicking on the activity, the person can add the minutes or pages that they are fulfilling or reading and thus see the percentage of progress changing.</div><br>
-* To reset the dedication time for the next day, the person can click on the available button at the bottom of the screen and the progress restarts.
+* <div align="justify"> To reset the dedication time for the next day, the person can click on the available button at the bottom of the screen and the progress restarts.</div>

 <!-- ### Entradas do usuário
 * Quantas horas trabalha por dia;